 An intensive spring semester experience, Houghton in Tanzania offers the unique opportunity to study anthropology, history, animal ethology, linguistics, intercultural studies and ecotourism in East Africa.
-Students will visit the Wahehe, Masaai and other tribes, observe dozens of animal species in natural habitat, and soak up the history, language and culture of East Africa.
+Students will visit the Wahehe, Masaai and other tribes, observe dozens of animal species in natural habitat, and develop an understanding of the history, language and culture of East Africa.